Clegg Hall: Ruin and restoration

 Some time in the 1950s there was a fire at the hall which caused severe damage.
 A picture in Oakley's 1910 edition of In Olden Days shows it as a complete building.
 However, the text of a 1920s edition describes it as "a ruined hall", and in fact the hall was in such poor condition in the 1840s, when it was used as a public house, that it had its licence removed because of the dangerous condition and decay of the building.
-Sam Garside who was born in the hall in 1917 moved out in the 1939.
+Sam Garside who was born in the hall in 1917 moved out in 1939.
 It was left in ruins until its 20th-century restoration.
 A local resident remembers playing there in the 1950s, when the upper floors were still present, and a farmer [Sam Garside] used the ground floor to house his chickens.
 Some time between the 1970s and 1999, the most impressive external feature – the portico from the front door – fell down and was removed.

 In the late 1980s, following the building's purchase by the environmental organisation Pennine Heritage, rumours of a large-scale theme park centred on the hall led to the formation of a local residents' group to petition councillors for assurances their properties would not be compulsorily purchased.
 At one point there was a suggestion that Clegg Hall, which is near the Rochdale Canal, could be turned into a museum, but this proved too expensive.
 Pennine Heritage Trust protected and saved the hall from demolition until a new owner who would sympathetically rebuild and restore the hall could be found.

 Clegg Hall was restored to its pre-1608 condition between 2005 and 2011 during the ownership of Jason Stead who also restored another large mansion in Rochdale, Healey Hall, from 2000 to 2005.
 He owned both buildings at the same time.
-This massive task was started in February 2005 and completed by September 2009 leaving only kitchen and bathrooms, decoration and furnishings to complete.
-After receiving heritage awards and having been removed from the English Heritage Buildings at Risk register in 2007, the hall was opened to the public for heritage weekends raising money for a multiple sclerosis charity throughout the restoration.
+The work was started in February 2005 and completed by September 2009, leaving only kitchen and bathrooms, decoration and furnishings to complete.
+After receiving heritage awards and having been removed from the English Heritage Buildings at Risk Register in 2007, the hall was opened to the public for heritage weekends raising money for a multiple sclerosis charity throughout the restoration.
 Due to private ownership, it is no longer open to the public but videos and photos of the restoration are available.